josh-project/josh/README.md

 > "What deliverables are affected by a given commit and need to be rebuild?"

-Cannot be answered without cloning the entire repository and understanding how the languages used handle dependencies.
+cannot be answered without cloning the entire repository and understanding how the languages used handle dependencies.

 In particular when using C familiy languages, hidden dependencies on header files are easy to miss.